vmware-archive/chaperone/docs/run.md

 the Chaperone Deployment Server must also be exposed through the router.

 ### Running Chaperone
-The Chaperone UI exposes (via a left-hand side menuing system) Prepare and Install sections.
-The Prepare section presents forms that accept configurations to be used in configuring the Data Center.
+The Chaperone UI exposes (via a left-hand side menu system) 'Prepare' and 'Install' sections.
+The 'Prepare' section presents forms that accept configurations to be used in configuring the Data Center.
 This may be populated manually, or or the population can be preloaded by using an answerfile.
 (This is an advanced topic for which documentation is forthcoming).

-The Install section exposes scripts that will actually set up the Data Center using the configurations in the Prepare section.
+The 'Install' section exposes scripts that will actually set up the Data Center using the configurations in the Prepare section.

 Some of components install steps are prerequisites for later installs, so the